MykolaHerasymovych/Optimizing-Acceptance-Threshold-in-Credit-Scoring-using-Reinforcement-Learning/README.md

 ## Abstract
 <p align = "justify">
-  The thesis investigates issues of credit scoring model acceptance threshold optimization in a consumer credit company, such as model’s performance uncertainty, selection bias, population drift and business objective misspecification.
-We show that traditional static approaches based on cost sensitive optimization do not ensure the optimality of the acceptance threshold, which might lead to biased conclusions and significant losses to the firm.
+  The paper aims to study, whether using reinforcement learning to optimize acceptance threshold in credit scoring leads to higher profits of the lender compared to using a traditional optimization approach.
+We show that traditional static methods based on cost sensitive optimization do not ensure the optimality of the acceptance threshold, which might lead to biased conclusions and significant losses to the firm.
 We develop a dynamic reinforcement learning system that constantly adapts the threshold in response to the live data feedback, maximizing company’s profits.
-The developed algorithm is shown to outperform the traditional approach in terms of profits both in various simulated scenarios and on the real data of an international consumer credit company.
+The developed algorithm is shown to outperform the traditional approach in terms of profits both in various simulated scenarios and on the real data of an international consumer credit company
 </p>

 ## Background